jaxcs/DeSNP/README.md

     -z, --zip      a zip containing the probe file.
 This also assumes there is a file in the zip named probes.tsv, and the file is --tab

-   *CGD SNP File format: Tab delimited file containing the following columns
-     SNPID, CHROM, POS, REF, ALT, Strain1 Allele, Strain1 confidence, ...
+    *CGD SNP File format: Tab delimited file containing the following columns SNPID, CHROM, POS, REF, ALT, Strain1 Allele, Strain1 confidence, ...
 StrainN Allele, StrainN conf.

 BASIC DATA SUMMARIZATION
 ---------------

-This project also include a program (summarize.py) that takes the output from the desnp program and does some basic grouping and summarization.
+This project also include a program `summarize.py` that takes the output from the desnp program and does some basic grouping and summarization.
 Currently the program can group by probe (no grouping) or gene (groups by MGI ID Gene id).
 In all cases a log2 transform and quantile normalization is run against a matrix of intensity values.
 As we've mentioned before the MooseDB zip file includes 3 files.
 One of these files is data.tsv.
 This includes the intensity values for the probes in probes.tsv and the strains in samples.tsv.
 The program uses the probes_filtered.tsv file to select the set of probes for which summary statistics will be run.
 If "gene" grouping is being done, an addidtional step is added where the probes are grouped, and then a median polish is run on these groups to get one intensity value for each group for each sample.
 This program adds an additional file to the MooseDB Zip named statistics.tsv.
 This contains several columns of annotation information for each group and then appends the summarized intensity values to the row of data.

-USAGE of summarize.py program:
+USAGE of `summarize.py` program:

     ./summarize.py [OPTIONS] -z <moosedb.zip>

   OPTIONS:

-    -g, --group    how to group probe sets, options are 'probe', 'gene'(default) -h, --help     return this message\n\n", \
+    -g, --group    how to group probe sets, options are 'probe', 'gene'(default) -h, --help     return this message
     -l, --log      same as verbose but sends diagnostics to desnp.log -o, --out      the name of the output file the results will go to -v, --verbose  show informational messages